asteele1493/About-me/README.md

 # About-me

 A work in progress site about me utilizing HTML, CSS, and Javascript.

-### This project will include:
+## This project will include

 - Some foods I enjoy
 - Places I have lived
 - Things I enjoy doing

-### The repository itself contains the following files and directories:
+### The repository itself contains the following files and directories

 - .eslintrc.json
 - .gitignore
 - LICENSE